Things I figured out the hard way.

 Read → -

-Multi-step forms — when they help, when they hurt
+Multi-step forms: when they help vs hurt

 Multi-step forms boost completion on long forms and tank conversion on short ones.
 The decision is research, not preference.
 Here's the rule.